Zeyi-Lin/HivisionIDPhotos/README_EN.md

 docker compose build
 ```

-After the image is packaged, run the following command to start the API service:
+After the image is packaged, run the following command to start the Gradio service:

 ```bash
 docker compose up -d